droher/baseball.computer/timeball/models/doc_stat_list.md

 {% docs trajectory_unknown %}
-    Number of plate appearances ending in a batted ball whose trajectory was not recorded and cannot be reliably inferred from context.
+    Number of plate appearances ending in a batted ball whose trajectory was not recorded and cannot be reliably deduced from context.
 This number includes balls that we know were hit in the air, but do not know which kind of air ball (FB/PU/LD) they were (see trajectory_broad_classification_unknown for a number that does not include those balls).
 The strong majority of batted balls prior to 1988 fall into this category, especially hits.
 {% enddocs %}

 {% docs trajectory_known %}
-    Number of plate appearances ending in a batted ball whose trajectory was recorded or was reliably inferred from the context.
-An example of reliable inference is an at-bat with the fielding play 6-3, which almost always is a ground ball fielded by the shortstop and thrown to the first baseman.
-See `calc_batted_ball_type` for the inference logic.
+    Number of plate appearances ending in a batted ball whose trajectory was recorded or was reliably deduced from the context.
+An example of reliable deduction is an at-bat with the fielding play 6-3, which almost always is a ground ball fielded by the shortstop and thrown to the first baseman.
+See `calc_batted_ball_type` for the deduction logic.
 {% enddocs %}

 {% docs trajectory_broad_type_air_ball %}
     Number of plate appearances that ended in an air ball (a fly ball, line drive, or pop-up).
-    Because it is much easier to infer that a ball was hit in the air than it is to infer the exact trajectory, this number field is more reliably populated than any of its three consituent parts.
+    Because it is much easier to deduce that a ball was hit in the air than it is to deduce the exact trajectory, this number field is more reliably populated than any of its three consituent parts.
 {% enddocs %}